 mkdir -p world-domination-plan-tmp sudo cryptsetup open plan.img the-plan sudo mount /dev/mapper/the-plan world-domination-plan-tmp

-world-domination-plan-tmp is where you must store all your work.
+world-domination-plan-tmp folder is where you must store all your work.
 The root folder in this loopbacked filesystem is by default owned by root; you most probably want to change its ownership to you (only necessary once).

 After working, do the reverse: